 I knew there must be an easy way to recreate crave-able kale chips at home.
 Here are a few secrets to getting them down.

-How to master kale chips
+How to make the best kale chips

 - Lacinato kale will yield the stiffest crunch, but feel free to use whatever kind you have on hand.
 The big leaves are more fun in my opinion!
 The stems won’t get too crispy though, so just eat around them.